Barefoot Gen: Volume 10: Never Give Up

 On July 27, 1953, the Korean armistice is signed.
 The dresses are selling well, but Ryuta and Katsuko wonder where Musubi is.
 Gen and Mitsuko go to the Itsukushima Shrine and lament that nearly all of its deer were killed for food at the end of the war.
 Mitsuko says that she considers herself a murderer because when the bomb was dropped, she (a small child) could not carry her injured mother and ran for her own life; Gen also left his father, sister, and brother.
 On his way home, Gen runs into an ill-looking Musubi on a streetcar.
 He shoves Gen and runs to the bar for a shot for which he cannot pay.
 He is told that he will be in agony for days, since he is addicted; the "vitamins" are illegal drugs.
 He steals money from the orphans' savings for a dress shop to pay for more shots.
 He returns home, claiming to be well and sorry for his absence, but Gen catches him preparing to shoot up and smashes the needle.
 Musubi runs away rather than face withdrawal.

 The Hiroshima ABCC announces a steep rise in leukemia in atomic-bomb survivors; Mitsuko wants to become a doctor, talking about how the yakuza used Hiroshima orphans to kill other gangsters.
 She develops leukemia, and dies.
 Her father blames Gen, who blames Mr. Nakao's militarism.
 Musubi has gone through the savings and tries to break into the bar to get drugs, but is beaten up and left for dead; he makes it back to the orphans before he dies.
 Gen vows revenge, but Ryuta (who has already killed two gangsters) says that he will take care of it.
 Ryuta, about to turn himself in, is talked into escaping to Tokyo with Katsuko.
 As Gen places Musubi's ashes with Gen's family, Mr. Amano encourages him to go to Tokyo and become an artist.

 Themes

 The themes of Barefoot Gen cover grief, discrimination, criticism of nationalism, the dangers of nuclear warfare, and the abuse of refugees.
 The later chapters turn their focus to how survivors struggled to live after the bombing of Hiroshima, including the discrimination that drove characters into crime.
 Those not affected by the bombing feared survivors would get them sick from radiation, while those who turned to crime became thieves for the Yakuzas.
-Grief and loss are constant in the narratives along with observations of anti-Korean racism in the Japan.
+Grief and loss are constant in the narratives along with observations of anti-Korean racism in Japan.